lktslionel/proposals/sscc-model.spec.md

 ## Abstract

 This document present a diagram model are created to help achitects decribe easily and in more concise manner their architecture.
 This new model introduce few simple drawings expressing how a global system is architectured.
-You will be able to described all things that your architecture is compose of; going from the global overview to a more detail view.
+You will be able to described what items your architecture is composed of; going from the global view to a more detail view.

 ## Contents